eepdnaclk/eYY-XXX-projecttemplate/README.md

 # eYY-XXX-projecttemplate
 This is a template for the github repo for your projects. <br>
+Take a look at the [ComputerEng](https://github.com/cepdnaclk) department page and do any creative stuff that you see might be good if you are omfortable.
 Delete this text after you create your page.

 ## Project title or catchphrase
 Give a brief introduction of your project here